danfuzz/bayou/doc/customization.md

     or `main-server` module (both of which are pretty small), and then edit to provide alternate configuration.

-    **Note:** The system is currently in transition from a source-overlay-based hooks mechanism, which is similar in intent but "upside down" in implementation. **TODO:** Remove this note once the system is completely converted to the new configuration mechanism.

   * Because no amount of explicit configuration hooks will ever turn out to be fully adequate, any original source file at all can be overridden with a replacement.
 This probably means a lot of copy-paste code duplication, but